A reliable infrared vein finder can dramatically improve first-attempt IV access, reduce patient discomfort, and save valuable clinical time.

 Wee Sight Pros

-- Small enough to be used inside an incubator
+- Can be used inside incubators

 Cons